 The most vulnerable entryway of your home is the garage door.
 If it breaks down, storm winds can enter the house and tear the roof apart.

-You have the option to replace your existing doors with storm-resistant models.
+You have the option to replace your existing doors with made to measure wooden gates which are storm-resistant models.
 If a new door is not possible under your current budget, you could reinforce your existing doorways so they do not give way during a hurricane.
 Replace old hinges and screws.
 Install a heavy-duty dead bolt instead of a regular lock.
 Consult with a professional builder from ASP Windows and Doors on how to purchase and install a retrofit kit for bracing your garage door.

 Secure your patio, porch, or lanai by replacing sliding glass doors with storm-resistant panels and thicker frames.
 Storm screens can also protect doors from natural forces.